Does SEO Make You Sick?

 In 1997 it was probably the perfect thing to come up with the term Search Engine Optimization and later to abbreviate it with SEO.

 Otherwise it wouldn’t have spread that wide until today.

 More than 20 years later the term and the acronym are like a straitjacket.

 Whenever we use the acronym we obstruct ourselves and others view us accordingly as raving maniacs.
 What can we do about it then?

-Fortunately there is already a solution for our problems and there is no need to come up with ridiculous acronyms nobody can explain or even memorize.
+Fortunately there is already a solution for our problems and there is no need to come up with ridiculous acronyms nobody can explain let alone memorize.

 The industry quickly repelled this “attack” in 2008 when the time seemed to be about right to get

 - usability experts

 on board by connecting SEO with these other disciplines and redefining it.